MISSION STATEMENT

 I was hoping that consulting would give me clarity whether I’d want to focus on product or design, or a specific industry.
 But what I learned instead was that I didn’t need to put myself in a box.

 Whether it’s strategizing, creating a vision, roadmapping, designing, or executing, I can do it all.
+And I do them all very well.

 RECENT YEARS